 |$120 before taxes and fees|

 Parks and outdoor adventures surround the Black Hills’ second-oldest town.
 Its South Dakota showstoppers include the Crazy Horse Memorial, the planet’s largest mountain carving, to the southwest, and Mount Rushmore to the southeast: both within a 20-minute drive.
 Hill City also makes a good base for exploring Devils Tower, the spires of Custer State Park, and the otherworldly Badlands.
 And don’t forget the pristine prairie at Wind Cave National Park, blanketing one of the world’s longest, most complex cavern systems.

-When is the best time to stay in a vacation rental in Hill City?
+The best time to stay in a vacation rental in Hill City

-Outdoor adventurers should look book one of the area’s cabins during summer for the most consistently warm temperatures.
+Outdoor adventurers should look to summer for the most consistently warm temperatures.
 That said, fall offers smaller crowds and less rain, beating out spring on the shoulder-season front.
 Culture kicks off in May with the Black Hills Film Festival, followed by scrap metal and chainsaw creations at June’s Sculpture in the Hills Art Show.
 Treat your taste buds to local food and drinks with a side of live music at the Wine, Brew & BBQ festival in August.
 September brings the Quilt Show and Sale, great for original souvenirs.
 A holiday parade marks the start of Old Tyme Christmas in late November, and Holiday Express trains run on weekends throughout December.

 The scenic, 3-hour round-trip journey runs between Hill City and Keystone from May to October.
 Replica steam locomotives pull visitors past old mines and Gold Rush hot spots within the forest landscape.
 Serious rail buffs should also make tracks for the South Dakota State Railroad Museum flanking the Hill City depot.